Gallbladder radionuclide scan

 How the Test is Performed

 The health care provider will inject a radioactive chemical called a gamma-emitting tracer into a vein.
 This material collects mostly in the liver.
-It will then flow with bile into the gallbladder and then to the duodenum or small intestine.
+It will then flow with bile into the gallbladder and then through the common bile duct to the duodenum or small intestine.

 For the test: